 - Free NHS sight tests

-- The full value of a voucher towards the cost of glasses and contact lenses
+- Help towards the cost of glasses and contact lenses

 - Free NHS wigs and fabric supports

-- Refund of necessary costs of travel for NHS treatment.
+- A refund of necessary costs of travel for NHS treatment.

-For more information regarding the help with health costs available, read:
+For more information regarding the help with health costs available:

-- Leaflet HC11, if your are resident in England
+- if you are resident in England, read leaflet HC11